Advanced Dynamics and Vibrations: Lagrange’s equations applied to dynamic systems

 Up to the present we have formulated problems using newton’s laws in which the main disadvantage of this approach is that we must consider individual rigid body components and as a result, we must deal with interaction forces that we really have no interest in.
 These forces come from constraints which one part of the system puts on another.

-An alternate approach referred to as analytical mechanics, consider the system as a whole and formulate the equations of motion starting from scalar quantities – the kinetic and potential energies and an expression of the virtual work associated with non-conservative forces.
-If relies heavily on the concept of virtual displacements.
+An alternate approach referred to as analytical mechanics, considers the system as a whole and formulates the equations of motion starting from scalar quantities – the kinetic and potential energies and an expression of the virtual work associated with non-conservative forces.
+It relies heavily on the concept of virtual displacements.